kyunwang/css-to-the-rescue/README.md

 Wes Boss [CSS Grid course](https://cssgrid.io):
 Learning more about CSS Grid's syntax and using it in practical sense.

+Adding id's to the components/sections so that you can jump to a component right away without having to tab through everything.

 ## What to do/planned